 To select content, improve quality, and facilitate use of the websites.
 IP.com may use your personal information, including the information gathered as a result of site navigation and electronic protocols and cookies (including third-party cookies), to help create and personalize website content, improve website quality, track marketing campaign responsiveness, evaluate page response rates, conduct usability testing, and facilitate your use of the websites (for example, to facilitate navigation and the login process, avoid duplicate data entry, enhance security, keep track of shopping cart additions, and preserve order information between sessions).

 To assess usage of IP.com products and services.
-IP.com may track your usage of IP.com products and services to determine your level of usage, and those usage statistics may be made available to IP.com’s business partners.
+IP.com may track your usage of IP.com products and services to determine your level of usage.

 To protect IP.com information assets as well as your own personal data.
 Our security program protects the confidentiality, integrity, and availability of IP.com information assets by following a risk management approach based on policies, standards, guidelines, and procedures to meet security objectives while supporting business and operational goals.

-Like many websites, IP.com uses commonly used information gathering tool, such as cookies and web beacons, to collect information as you navigate the IP.com website.
-IP.com also automatically collects certain information, such as internet protocol (IP address), browser type, operating system and other usage information, and stores that information in log files.
-We use this information to analyze trends, administer the IP.com website, track your navigation around our website, serve targeted advertising and gather broad demographic information.
+Like many websites, IP.com uses commonly used information gathering tools, such as cookies and web beacons, to collect information as you navigate the IP.com website.
+IP.com also automatically collects certain information, such as internet protocol (IP) address, browser type, operating system and other usage information, and stores that information in log files.
+We use this information to analyze trends, administer the IP.com website, track your navigation around our website, serve targeted advertising, and gather broad demographic information.

-Cookies are small data files that a website places on your hard drive for record-keeping purposes.
+Cookies are small data files that a website places on your device for record-keeping purposes.
 Web beacons are transparent pixel images that are used in collecting information about website usage.
 They assist us in making your interactions with IP.com easy and meaningful by providing enhanced functionality and aggregate traffic data.
-Standing alone, neither cookies nor web beacons personally identify you.
-Unless you choose to identify yourself to IP.com (e.g., by filling out a web form) or have previously identified yourself to IP.com, you remain anonymous to us.

 You have many choices with regards to the management of cookies on your computer.
 All major browsers allow you to block or delete cookies from your system, but if you choose to block or delete cookies, it may limit your use of certain features or functions on IP.com.
 To learn more about your ability to manage cookies and web beacons, please consult the privacy features in your browser.